khalid-hussain/shaheen/chap2.md

 Mughira's young son, some of them, who were keen on taking part in jihad, left their homes and joined-up with him.

-One such individual who migrated from Cordova was Bashir Bin Hassan.
+One such individual who migrated from Cordova was Bashir bin Hassan.
 Living up to the reputation of his famous ancestry, he became a skillful physician and surgeon at a very young age.
 He proved to be a valuable asset and support to Badr.